decodeblock/ercaspay-angular/projects/ercaspay-angular/README.md

 This library makes it simple to integrate **Ercaspay** into your Angular standalone application.
 By following the steps above, you can easily initiate payments, customize the checkout button, and handle payment events.

+Note: This library is far from complete, and more functionalities will be added in more recent versions.

 For any issues or questions, please contact support or open a GitHub issue.